ufidon/ct/mod1/kt.md

 - ---

-- ➁ convert the NFA below
+- ➁ convert the NFA that accepts the language {bb,bbb}  below

 ```mermaid
 flowchart LR